 Such is the case for me with the 101 Crochet Squares crochet-along.

 Yesterday, after a damp walk to the bus stop and back, I had high hopes that this day would be the day that I finished all 101 squares, and I worked furiously to complete the squares that remain.
+With just seven squares left to work on, it seemed eminently doable, but when the day ended, I found I came up a bit short with just ninety-eight of 101 squares done.

 I started with the relatively small and straight forward Square 24: